BlackJackTone/agdlsadfjl/readme.md

 O1: Novelty

-We claim that an efficient sampling-based intra-window join must holistcly optimize sampling, stream joins, and hardware parallelism.
-To achieve this goal, we define two sampling functions for each of the stream, one for building and one for probing, which allows tuples to be used for probing even though they are not retained in the sample.
+We claim that an efficient sampling-based IaWJ must holistically optimize sampling, stream joins, and hardware parallelism.
+To achieve this, we define two sampling functions for each stream, one for building and one for probing, which allows tuples to probe even though they are not retained in the sample.
 Our work fills the blank where there is no sampling designed considering the execution of stream join.
-To ensure usability, we explored how to design 14 available algorithms and gave a high-speed implementation, and the decision tree is designed to solve selection problems.
-Moreover, we provide a strong theoretical component associated with the sampling in the appendix, as well as over tens of thousands lines of robust code implementation.
-We will carefully revise the paper to make our novelty clearer if we are given the precious chance.
+To ensure usability, we design 14 algorithms and give an efficient implementation.
+The decision tree solves the selection problems.
+Moreover, we provide a strong theoretical component associated with the sampling in the appendix and over 100,000 lines of robust code.
+We will carefully revise the paper to highlight our novelty if we are given the precious chance.

 O2: Narrative